 Information is provided here about mailboxes and which aspects to take into consideration to ensure good delivery of mail.

 The work of mail carriers is facilitated if you have a mailbox that is the correct size and correctly placed.
 This makes it possible for the mail to be delivered to the right recipient in an efficient way, and in a good working environment.
-There are two different ways to place a mailbox, depending on whether or not you live in an urban area.
-Urban areas are considered to be places with at least 200 households.
+The property owner, or you as a mail recipient, is responsible for shoveling snow and cutting bushes and trees so that the mail carrier can reach the mailbox easily.

 Placement of mailbox